kobaska/cocktail-menu-builder/README.md

 - Local serving of lambdas (Localstack would be ideal)
 - Tests
 - UI
-- Storage of menu selection
-- Menu endpoints
-- Error states
-- Move to a real database(potentially dynamo for cost benefits)
-- Split Terraform sections into separate modules
+- Move API Gateway child resources to API Gateway resources module
 - Store Terraform state in cloud to allow to avoid clashes when more than one developer attempts to deploy
 - CI/CD